xxfoundation/elixxir-client/README.md

 Use "client [command] --help" for more information about a command.
 ```

-Note that the client cannot be used on the betanet with precanned user ids.
+**Note:** The client cannot be used on the betanet with precanned user ids.

 ## Library Overview